crsjones/Southern-Cross-Computer-z80/SouthernCrossSBC_R3/Readme.md

-SCMonitorV15 is the current monitor code.
-It includes the SCBUG serial monitor which uses the bit-bang serial to provide several basic commands including downloading Intel Hex files.

-Southern Cross Version 3.0 PCB
+#Southern Cross Version 3.0 PCB

-This is the latest revision of the Southern Cross Computer Z80 PCB.
+This is the latest revision of the Southern Cross SBC PCB.

-Gerber files have been provided, I have had PCB's fabricated from these files so I know they are good.

 Changes to Version 3.0